 The Japanese Spitz loves to please and is eager to learn.
 Therefore, they approach everything with a good-natured smile.

-Because this dog breed is devoted to his human companions, he can develop separation anxiety and unwanted behaviour when separated from them for too long.
+Because this dog breed is devoted to his human companions, he can develop separation anxiety and unwanted behavior when separated from them for too long.

 This family-friendly small dog breed is brilliant, eager to please and obedient.
 He is easy to train and learns quickly because he responds well, especially with positive reinforcement like praise and treats.

 Though this breed was developed for companionship, he has excellent guarding skills and is fearless.
 He has a natural desire to protect his loved ones.
 This makes it possible to train the Japanese Spitz to be a watchdog.

 Early socialization and puppy training will ensure the Spitz doesn’t have problem behaviors.

 The Japanese Spitz has moderate needs for exercise and a walk a day is enough.
 However, he appreciates running off the leash and can be allowed to once in a while to burn excess energy.